bibleexchange/courses/epistles-1/001/661_galatians.md

 <p>It is dangerous to project anything into your mind that is not in the Bible.</p>
 <h4>Subtle 3:1</h4>
 <p>Whatever comes by revelation of the Spirit will agree with the Bible.</p>
-<p>"not after man…but after the revelation of Jesus Christ."</p>
+<p>"not after man&hellip;but after the revelation of Jesus Christ."</p>
 <h3>A Revelation of Christ in Paul</h3>
 <p>God's interest in His Son equals the interest He has for every one in the world.</p>
-<blockquote>John 3:16—For God so loved the world that He gave His only begotten Son that whosoever believeth in Him should not perish but have everlasting life.</blockquote>
+<blockquote>John 3:16&mdash;For God so loved the world that He gave His only begotten Son that whosoever believeth in Him should not perish but have everlasting life.</blockquote>
 <p>Communicate the same gospel that they can have the same revelation 2:2, 5; 3:5; 4:19, 30; 5:3</p>
 <p>"I went in to Arabia" 1:17</p>
 <h2>Doctrinal Declarations (Ch.
 3 &amp; 4)</h2>